 Both staff and neighbors have raised concerns regarding the proposed truck route and its associated impacts because it passes through the intersection of Fox and Anderson Streets, which is currently a four way stop intersection with no pedestrian accommodations.

 A number of issues were investigated by staff with additional information from the applicant and based on over 50 visits to the site over the past 6 months by the Traffic Engineering Reviewer Tom Errico.
-The visits were initially related to the need for observation as input into design work on the Anderson Street By Way improvements that will include pedestrian improvements along these streets.
+The visits were initially related to the need for observation as input into design work on the Anderson Street Byway improvements that will include pedestrian improvements along these streets.
 More recently Mr Errico has visited the site multiple times to review the proposed truck staging use in the context of the surrounding street system and the existing users of the site.
 The following is a summary of the key issues investigated by staff regarding this standard:

 Scope for an alternative route:

 There are two potential alternative routes but both are not considered to be workable at this time.
 One is for trucks to travel from Franklin along Marginal Way to Cove to Anderson and turn right into the site (and left out).
 The movements required for this route are problematic given the geometry of the drive with Anderson Street- ie the original access was designed to be 45 degrees to Anderson to facilitate access and egress, and the left turn is almost impossible and would block both lanes of the street in the vicinity of a residential development.
 The other option might be for the owners to arrange a license or easement with owners of property facing Cove Street so that a direct drive link could be made from the rear of the site.
+The owner has indicated that he has no rights nor prospect of rights to cross the abutter property.

 Both of these options would need to overcome the fact that at Franklin the left turn from Marginal Way onto Franklin is prohibited and any change to the signals would need to be negotiated with MDOT who would be concerned about impacts to the I295 ramps.